gurbyz/power-wheel-card/power-wheel-card/README.md

 ## Requirements for the *power view*
 1. You need to have a working sensor for your solar power.
 Write down the entity id of this sensor.
 This is *YOUR_SOLAR_POWER_SENSOR* in the instructions below.
-    - This sensor has a `unit_of_measurement` set up, e.g. `'W'` or `'kW'`.
-    - The sensor value should always be parsable to an *int* or *float*.
-    - The sensor value should be positive.
     - The sensor could have an icon (optional) that will override the default icon in the power-wheel-card if the card parameter `solar_icon` is not used.
-1. You need to have a working sensor for your grid power.
+1. You need to have a working sensor for your grid power consumption.
    Write down the entity id of this sensor.
-This is *YOUR_GRID_POWER_SENSOR* in the instructions below.
+This is *YOUR_GRID_POWER_CONSUMPTION_SENSOR* in the instructions below.
-    - This sensor has **the same** `unit_of_measurement` set up as the sensor for solar power.
     - Preferably this sensor has the same update interval as the sensor for solar power.
 (If not, the calculated value for home power can give unreal results sometimes.)
+1. You need to have a working sensor for your grid power production.
+   Write down the entity id of this sensor.
+This is *YOUR_GRID_POWER_PRODUCTION_SENSOR* in the instructions below.
+    - Preferably this sensor has the same update interval as the sensor for solar power.
+(If not, the calculated value for home power can give unreal results sometimes.)
+1. For all these sensors:
+    - A `unit_of_measurement` has been set up, e.g. `'W'` or `'kW'`.
+    - The `unit_of_measurement` is the same as the other power sensors.
-    - The sensor value should always be parsable to an *int* or *float*.
+    - The sensor state should always be parsable to an *int* or *float* value.
-    - The sensor value should be **negative** for **producing** power to the grid and **positive** for **consuming** power of the grid.
+    - The sensor state value should be positive.
-    - The sensor could have an icon (optional) that will override the default icon in the power-wheel-card if the card parameter `grid_icon` is not used.

-Nb.
+You don't need a sensor for your (nett) grid power but you can use it if you have it available and want to use its icon.
+The value for grid power always will be calculated.

 You don't need a sensor for your home power, but you can use it if you have it available and want to use its icon.
 The value for home power always will be calculated.

 ### Example requirements configuration
 This is not the configuration of the power-wheel-card itself, but an example configuration that's needed to have input sensors for the power-wheel-card.